 Born in 1947, Michael grew up in Harrow where he took his first pictures at the age of nine before leaving school at sixteen to work as an assistant to various photographers including Time-Life photographer, Walter Curtain and the legendary motor racing photographer, Louis Klemantaski.
 In 1969 he set up his own studio and by 1971, he was the official photographer for the British music magazine Disc & Music Echo.
 His first assignment for them that year was to photograph Mick Jagger in London.

 From the editorial work for Disc and Music Echo, Sounds and later Smash Hits & Q magazine amongst others, to the 1973 tour with The Rolling Stones that led to a long-standing relationship working with the band, Michael has shot prodigiously including for major record labels including CBS, Warner, Elektra, Polydor, Columbia Records and EMI.
-Relocating to New York in 1977, it was here that Michael founded the photo agency, Retna.
+Relocating to New York in 1977, it was here that Michael founded the photo agency, Retna which went on to become one of the most respected music and celebrity image libraries in the world.

 It has been said that Michael photographed everyone from Abba to Zappa … when looking at his archive this is actually true.

-Now living in East Sussex, recent 2016 exhibitions include “Off The Record” at The Lucy Bell Gallery in Hastings showing images both on and off stage including previously unseen contact sheets; whilst Ono Arte in Bologna, Italy is hosting a David Bowie show.
-Autumn 2014 saw Michael’s 50 year retrospective at the Getty Gallery in London: “A life in Music, 50 Years On The Road”.
-Snap Gallery in London’s Piccadilly Arcade regularly have a selection of Michael’s work on show.
+Now living in East Sussex, recent exhibitions include “Off The Record” at The Lucy Bell Gallery in Hastings showing images both on and off stage including previously unseen contact sheets; Autumn 2014 saw Michael’s 50 year retrospective at the Getty Gallery in London: “A life in Music, 50 Years On The Road”. whilst Ono Arte in Bologna, Italy has hosted a David Bowie show and ‘Glad to be Glam’ in 2018.

 Michael continues to shoot the artists he most admires – likely to be jazz, classical and world musicians, who have always provided an alternative narrative to his rock music portfolio.